KwatME/Rela.jl/system/Process/Hematopoiesis/Lymphopoiesis.md

 # "

-Starts in the marrow and completes in the thymus or a lymphnode.
+Starts in the marrow.
+T completes in the thymus and B in a lymphnode.

 # +